Estimation Stability with Cross Validation (ESCV): Methodology

 \subsection{Alignment}

 For many regularization methods, there are multiple representations for the regularization parameter $\lambda$.
 In the case of the Lasso above, $\lambda$ refers to the $L_1$ penalty parameter.
 Other popular choices to index the solution path are the $L_1$-norm of the coefficient estimate, and the $L_1$-norm expressed as a fraction of the $L_1$-norm of the unregularized solution.
 Each of these representations for the solution path has its own merits, and is equivalent to the others (when non-trivial) for any single solution path.
+The usual penalized least squares formulation of the Lasso as given in Section \ref{LassoProblem} is simply the Lagrangian form of the usual least squares problem subject to a constraint on the $L_1$-norm, and the $L_1$-norm of the unregularized solution is fixed for any single solution path.

 However, care must be taken on how to most meaningfully align our solution paths, when we reference the same $\lambda$ across different (pseudo) solution paths.
 In particular, when $n < p$, the $L_1$-norm of the unregularized solution corresponds to the saturated fit and can vary a lot depending on which data points were sampled.
 This makes $L_1$-fraction a poor choice, as the same index may correspond to very different amounts of regularization.
 The effect is more pronounced when the features are more correlated.
 Figure \ref{FigL1n} shows a histogram of the maximum $L_1$-norms for 10,000 bootstrap Lasso estimates of the base case Gaussian simulation (with $n=100$, $p=150$, $\sigma=1$, $\rho=0.5$) in Section \ref{SecCon}.
-There is considerable spread: in this case, the upper decile is more than 20\% more than the lower decile.
+There is considerable spread: in this case, the upper decile is over 20\% more than the lower decile.

 To highlight the effect of alignment on estimation performance, we compared the performance of cross-validation with the three alignments for the low noise scenarios detailed in Section \ref{SecCon}.
 As shown in Table \ref{AliTab}, aligning the solution paths with $L_1$-fraction does comparatively worse than aligning with $L_1$-norm or the penalty parameter.
 Notably, in the popular R package ``lars" used in solving the Lasso efficiently, the included cross-validation code aligns with $L_1$-fraction.